defactor-com/ui-kit/README.md

 ## Installation

-Basic knowledge about Docker and NodeJS is required.
+Basic knowledge about React and Storybook

 ### Getting started